jitterapp/backend/README.md

 - eslint (styling)
 - prettier (styling)
 - nodemon (hot reloading of server)
-- sequelize (ORM for maintaining database functions for sqlite3 DB)
+- sequelize (ORM for maintaining database functions for mysql DB)
-- sqlite3
+- mysql
 - cross-env (makes it so you can have a single command without worrying about setting or using the environment variable properly)
 - config (lets you define a set of default parameters, and extend them for different deployment environments)
 - express-validator (validations)